naveens007/slalom/README.md

 ## Scalable Language-independent Ames Laboratory One-minute Measurement

 This directory contains the source code for the non-optimized version of the SLALOM benchmark for any uni processor system.
+It means that this benchmark can tell performance for that processor, without regarding any external data.
 This the the plain-vanilla version.
 The only enhancement for speed is the function DDot() which performs a double-precision dot-product.
-At present, the only DDot() implemented is for a Sun 4 (SPARC).
-Other RISC systems' versions should be very similar.
+At present, the only DDot() implemented is for a typical RISC architecture.

+The benchmark will primarily test instruction shcheduling of an processor architecture.

  ## Build
 Please build the benchmark using the following command: